 - Economic hardship

 If you are deferring student loan repayment while you’re in school, check with your loan servicer for any limitations on deferment.
-Wells Fargo, for example, says you’re in-school deferment period can last no more than seven years.
+Some lenders might defer your loans only for a given number of years while attending school.

 Student Loan Deferment Calculator

 Because there’s more variation among private lenders than among federal lenders, there isn’t a widely used set of instructions for requesting deferment.

 For example, CommonBond offers academic deferment for those who plan to return to school.
 It is for borrowers who can make accumulated payments after graduation.
 It also offers hardship-related forbearance if you’ve lost income and administrative forbearance for situations such as bankruptcy.
 Forbearance is available for a maximum of 24 months.
 For specifics on either process, email [email protected] or call 800-975-7812.